shabbirabdul/Project-Pipeline/README.md

-# Project-Pipeline
 Devops project pipeline for building project

+Jenkins Server setup:
-Download Jenkins war and run it using the following command from terminal

-java -jar jenkins.war
+Download Jenkins war and run it using the following command from terminal java -jar jenkins.war

 Jenkins GitHub plugin installation